The history of the Stuclay family name begins after the Norman Conquest

 Early Notables of the Stuclay family (pre 1700)

-Another 65 words (5 lines of text) are included under the topic Early Stuclay Notables in all our PDF Extended History products and printed products wherever possible.
+and in...
+Another 78 words (6 lines of text) are included under the topic Early Stuclay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Stuclay family to the New World and Oceana

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England